Martin Ho

 Martin Peter Ho (/zh/; born 6 June 1990) is an English professional football coach who is currently the head coach of Women's Super League club Tottenham Hotspur.

 Career

 Born in Liverpool in 1990 to a Chinese father and English mother, Ho started his footballing career as an academy player for Everton, but soon pivoted to a coaching role.
 From 2015 to 2018 he worked as assistant manager to Andy Spence at Everton Women.
 Ho then worked as the head coach of Liverpool Women's U21 team, before being given the role as assistant manager at Manchester United Women in 2020.

 In 2023 Toppserien club Brann hired Ho as their head coach, replacing Olli Harder.
 While unable to salvage a disappointing domestic season, Ho achieved success in the 2023–24 UEFA Women's Champions League, leading the team to 2nd in the group stages before going out to eventual champions Barcelona in the quarter-finals.

-On 4 July 2025, it was announced that Ho had been appointed as head coach of WSL side Tottenham Hotspur.
+On 4 July 2025, it was announced that Ho had been appointed as head coach of Women's Super League side Tottenham Hotspur.
+In March 2026, he signed a "long-term" contract with the club, although the exact length of the agreement was not made public.